The United Kingdom remains a top destination for international students, combining world-class education with vibrant…

 1. Why Ireland is Rising on the Global Education Map

 In recent years, Ireland has positioned itself as a hub for international talent, particularly from South Asia (India, Pakistan, Bangladesh, Sri Lanka) and Southeast Asia (Malaysia, Indonesia, Thailand, Vietnam, and the Philippines).
+Its commitment to attracting global students is evident in national strategies and university-level initiatives.

 According to Ireland’s International Education Strategy 2021–2025, the goal is to increase international student representation to 15% of total enrollments by 2025—and a significant portion of that growth is coming from Asia.
+Ireland is also enhancing infrastructure, expanding student support services, and promoting career pathways to retain global talent.

 2. Tuition and Cost of Living